 Put simply, browsing creates the impulse and the fear of losing the bargain is the motivator.

-You can often turn a simple request for a card into a sale.
+You can often turn a simple request for a business card into a sale.

 At the very least, your engagement with your prospect will invite the curiosity of passers-by.
 With or without closing a sale, it’s always better to have people at your stand.